PeyPaul/movement_tracker/README.md

 pip install mediapipe opencv-python
 - To change the code or the secret message, modify the corresponding values in the file settings.py
 - Other useful values can be modify in the file settings.py but for more important change, such as the color, you have to change the file main.py
+- To launch the project, run the file 'main.py'.
+To close the mediapipe feed press the 'q' key

 ## Credits
 This code was made by Paul Peytevin, an engineer student at CentraleSupelec (part of University Paris-Saclay)